Football Referee Positions (What Letters & Numbers Mean)

 Football Referee Positions

 Referees, similar to players on the field, all have positions.
 Each position is responsible for specific calls on the field.
 The goal of the football referees is to make sure the game is played as safe as possible.
-These seven officials will make rulings on contact plays, pre-snap plays and also scoring plays.
+These seven officials will make rulings on contact plays, pre-snap plays, and scoring plays.

 Defensive players and offensive players need to respect these referees because they are ultimately the final authority.